-It is not only large corporations that are under attack.
-This affects clients of all sizes.
+It is not only large corporations that are under attack, this affects clients of all sizes.
 In one shocking recent case, we acted for a small company that had fallen victim to ransomware, used to steal data that is then withheld until a ransom is paid.
-We reviewed what legal responsibilities they had, with reference to how mission-critical the stolen information was.
-Ultimately the client opted not to pay the ransom that had been demanded, and took our advice on how to strengthen its online protection.
+We reviewed their legal responsibilities with reference to how mission-critical the stolen information was.
+Ultimately the client opted not to pay the ransom that had been demanded and took our advice on how to strengthen its online protection.

 We have also assisted a number of clients in dealing with regulatory investigations in relation to marketing practices, including a major investigation of the charity fundraising sector by the UK Information Commissioner, which has received extensive press coverage.
 We frequently deal with issues around data subject access requests, working with colleagues in our employment and other teams to deal with requests for data disclosure, often in the context of wider disputes.
 We are also active members of the International Association for Privacy Professionals (IAPP), which offers access to a rich database of privacy know-how and professionals worldwide.

 Privacy and Cybersecurity Basics

 The first in our 5-session privacy and data protection series for 2023.
 These sessions will also cover remote work issues, information governance and data retention, managing vendors and service providers, and cybersecurity incident planning and response.

 7 September 2023 | Article

 David Guin featured in ALM | ThinkAdvisor's "The 3 Types of UHNW Clients and How to Serve Them"

 The rising threat of Business Email Compromise (BEC) attacks and CEO Fraud in Asia